 Why we design 2 age ranges for your baby's changing vision

-The Etta Loves newborn-4 month range is brilliant for our youngest infants.
-As their eyesight is blurry initially it is much easier for tiny babies to see high contrast patterns, and therefore black and white objects will attract their attention most easily and fascinate them.
+The Etta Loves newborn-4 month range is optimised for the littlest ones.
+Their eyesight is blurry initially so it is much easier for tiny babies to see high contrast patterns, and therefore black and white objects will attract their attention most easily and fascinate them.

 Over the first few months of life a baby’s vision develops rapidly, and the colour vision receptor cells that a baby is born with are also beginning to mature and function.
 It takes time for these cells to develop and for the brain to make sense of the signals from them, allowing the perception of colours.

-By around 2 months of age babies will be able to tell red and green apart provided the colours are strong, and by around 4-5 months they will be able to distinguish blue and yellow.
-They may not be able to detect more subtle pastel colours such as peach and soft yellow for a while yet though!
+By around 2 months of age babies will be able to tell red and green apart provided the colours are strong, and by around 4-5 months they will be able to distinguish between blue and yellow.
+They may not be able to detect differences between subtle pastel colours such as peach and soft yellow for a while yet though!

 As babies start to appreciate colours a whole new visual world opens up to them, and whilst they will still find the black and white designs interesting, we wanted to offer patterns that will continue to challenge your baby – this is key to holding their interest while their eyes and brain make sense of what they see.